MartijnDwars/metaborg.github.io/stratego/language/10-type-unifying-strategies.md

     implode = appl(id, map(implode)); Implode
     Implode : appl(prod(sorts, sort, attrs([cons(c)])), ts) -> c#(ts)

-The `Implode` rule rewrites an `appl` term to a constructor application, by extracing the constructor name from the production and then using generic term construction to apply the constructor.
+The `Implode` rule rewrites an `appl` term to a constructor application, by extracting the constructor name from the production and then using generic term construction to apply the constructor.

 Note that this is a gross over simplification of the actual implementation of [implode-asfix][2].
 See the source code for the full strategy.